reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ### High availability deployment

-The previously tutorial assumuded that only one Domain Registry application server was running.
+The previously tutorial assumed that only one Domain Registry application server was running.
 Although, in order to increase both capacity (concurrent users) and application’s reliability, a Load Balancer can be added to distribute network traffic across several Domain Registry servers.
 Moreover, load balancers offer content-aware distribution, redundancy and health checking to ensure that the servers are indeed running and accepting requests.
 If a server is found to be down, the load balancer removes it from rotation and stops sending it requests.